SinthiyaSrini/EventExpo-frontend/README.md

-EventExpo Frontend Assignment
+EventExpo-Frontend-A-Responsive-Event-Booking-Interface

-EventExpo is a responsive React.js web application for browsing and booking event services such as DJs, Photographers, and Caterers.
-This project demonstrates modern frontend development practices including state management, responsive design, multi-step booking flow, and interactive UI.
+EventExpo is a responsive React.js project showcasing a modern event services platform.
+Designed for seamless browsing and booking, it allows users to explore DJs, Photographers, and Caterers with an interactive interface.
+This project focuses on the frontend using React.js, Tailwind CSS, and Context API.

 Features

+Responsive Design: Optimized for all screen sizes and devices.
-Service Listing: Browse services with search and filters including category, price, rating, and location.
+Service Listing: Browse available event services with search and filters for category, price, rating, and location.

-Service Details: View reviews, availability, and image gallery in a modal.
+Service Details: View detailed information, including reviews, availability, and image gallery in a modal.

-Multi-Step Booking: Complete booking with date selection, guest information, requirements, and contact details.
+Multi-Step Booking Form: Book services with date selection, guest count, requirements, and contact information.

-Dark Mode Toggle: Switch between light and dark themes.
+Dark Mode Toggle: Switch between light and dark themes for better accessibility.

-Responsive Design: Mobile-first layout that works across devices.

-State Management: Uses Context API for global state handling.

-Animations: Smooth transitions using Framer Motion.
+Animations: Smooth transitions and interactive UI using Framer Motion.

-Loading States: Mock API data with loading feedback.
+Loading States: Mock API data with proper loading feedback for better user experience.

-Technologies
+Technologies Used

-React.js (Hooks and Context API)
-Tailwind CSS
-Framer Motion
-JavaScript (ES6+)
+React.js: For building the frontend structure and interactive components.
+Tailwind CSS: For styling and responsive design.
+Framer Motion: For animations and transitions.
+JavaScript (ES6+): For functionality and logic.

+How to Run

+Download the Project:

+Click the green "Code" button on this repository.
+Select "Download ZIP" and extract the files to your computer.

+Ensure All Files Are in the Same Folder:

+Confirm that the following files and folders are together in the same directory: src/ folder (contains App.jsx, components, context, and styles) package.json public/ folder

+Install Dependencies and Start the App:

+Open a terminal in the project folder and run:

+npm install
+npm run dev

+Open the Application:

+Navigate to http://localhost:3000 in your browser.

+Explore the Website:

+Browse the services, view details, and test the multi-step booking flow.
+Toggle between dark and light mode.

+Customize the Content:

+Edit the components in the src/ folder to add new services or adjust content.
+Modify styles in styles/ folder for custom themes.